autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 8.md

 - total energy - sum of kinetic, potential, and internal energies (always conserved)
 - for an open system, energy transfers into/out of a system are equal to the change in energy of a system
 - if the only interactions in a closed, isolated system are conservative, then the total mechanical energy E of the system is constant.
 The values of K and U change, but K + U is constant
-- if nonconservative interations occur inside a closed, isolated system, the total mechanical energy of the system cfhanges. the change in total mechanical energy is qual and opposite to the change in internal energy s
+- if nonconservative interactions occur inside a closed, isolated system, the total mechanical energy of the system changes. the change in total mechanical energy is qual and opposite to the change in internal energy since the total energy of a closed, isolated system is constant.
 # 8-3
+-
 # 8-4
 # 8-5